 Note that $\mathcal{C}$ is a linear subspace in $\mathbb{R}^{n \times d}$, and therefore projection operator $\Pi_{\mathcal{C}}$ is linear.

 Secondly, we study the saddle-point problem with a structure of the sum

-where functions $\phi_i(\cdot, \cdot)$ are non-convex (with respect to the variable $x$ for each $y$) and smooth (i.e. with Lipschitz-continuous gradient).
-These functions are written separately in different nodes in the communication network, which is represented by a non-directed graph $\mathcal{G}$.
+where functions $\phi_i(\cdot, \cdot)$ are non-convex (with respect to the variable $x$ for each $y$) and smooth (i.e., with Lipschitz-continuous gradient).
+These functions can be calculated only separately in different nodes in the communication network, which is represented by a non-directed graph $\mathcal{G}$.

-Problems of type \eqref{base_saddle_point_problem} arise in many applications, such that Generative adversarial network \cite{Goodfellow}, adversarial training \cite{Goodfellow_scale} and fair training \cite{Baraz_non_convex_minimax}.
+Problems of type \eqref{base_saddle_point_problem} arise in many applications, such that Generative adversarial network \cite{Goodfellow}, adversarial training \cite{Goodfellow_scale}, and fair training \cite{Baraz_non_convex_minimax}.
 In our work with problem \eqref{base_saddle_point_problem}, we assume that $\phi(\cdot, y)$ and $-\phi(x,\cdot)$ satisfy the PL-condition (see Assumption \eqref{PL_assump}, below).

-Let $y(x) : = \arg\max_{y\in \mathbb{R}^{d_y}} \phi(x,y)$, and let we set $f_i(x) : = \phi_i(x,y(x))$, then problem \eqref{base_saddle_point_problem} can be rewritten in the form of the minimization problem \eqref{main_sum_problem}, i.e.
+Let $y(x) : = \arg\max_{y\in \mathbb{R}^{d_y}} \phi(x,y)$, and let we set $f_i(x) : = \phi_i(x,y(x))$, then problem \eqref{base_saddle_point_problem} can be rewritten in the form of the minimization problem \eqref{main_sum_problem}, i.e.,

-Let $\mathcal{C}_x := \left\{\mathbf{X} \in \mathbb{R}^{n \times d_x}|x_1=\dots = x_n\right\}$, $\mathcal{C}_y: =\left \{\mathbf{Y} \in \mathbb{R}^{n \times d_y}|y_1=\dots = y_n\right\}$ and $\Phi(\mathbf{X},\mathbf{Y}) := \sum\limits_{i=1}^n \phi_i(x_i,y_i)$.
-So, we can rewrite \eqref{base_saddle_point_problem}, in the similar way like \cite{rogozin_accel_do_noise,rogozin_accel_do}, in the following form
+Let $\mathcal{C}_x := \left\{\mathbf{X} \in \mathbb{R}^{n \times d_x}|x_1=\ldots = x_n\right\}$, $\mathcal{C}_y: =\left \{\mathbf{Y} \in \mathbb{R}^{n \times d_y}|y_1=\ldots = y_n\right\}$ and $\Phi(\mathbf{X},\mathbf{Y}) := \sum\limits_{i=1}^n \phi_i(x_i,y_i)$.
+So, we can rewrite \eqref{base_saddle_point_problem}, in the similar way like \cite{rogozin2021accelerated,rogozin_accel_do}, in the following form

 Similarly to the first proposed minimization problem \eqref{main_sum_problem}, note that the problem \eqref{base_saddle_point_problem}, also can be rewritten in the same form

 So, for solving the problem \eqref{base_x_problem} (which is equivalent to problem \eqref{base_saddle_point_problem_G}), we can try to use some gradient type algorithms, at each iteration of the used algorithm, we calculate the inexact gradient of $\phi(x, \cdot)$ for each $x \in \mathbb{R}^{d_x}$ in order to solve the (inner) maximization problem in \eqref{base_x_problem}.